 - Knitting Club

-WEEKLY SPEAKERS (Wednesdays at the 11:00 a.m. meeting of the New Providence Senior Citizens Club)
+WEEKLY PROGRAM/SPEAKERS (Wednesdays at the 11:00 a.m. meeting of the New Providence Senior Citizens Club)

 SPECIAL ACTIVITIES AND UPCOMING EVENTS

-- The Book Club will meet next on Tuesday, January 15 at 10:45.
-The book for discussion will be A Star for Mrs. Blake by April Smith.
-Click here for books previously read. https://www.newprov.org/wpfb-file/book-list-newsletter-oct18-pdf/
+- The Book Club will meet on Tuesday, March 17 at 10:45 a.m. to discuss the novel The Wife Between Us by Greer Hendricks and Sarah Pekkanen.
+Click here for books previously read: https://www.newprov.org/wpfb-file/book-list-newsletter-oct18-pdf/

-When the New Providence schools are closed due to inclement weather, the Center is also closed.
+When schools are closed for rain, snow or ice, the Center is also closed.
 If schools have a delayed opening, the Center also has a delayed opening.
 When in doubt, please call the Center to check on activities and the time the Center will open.
 Most importantly, if there is snow or ice, please be cautious.
 It’s ok to miss an activity!

 Monday – Friday 9:30 AM – 2:30 PM